eilccn/2d-object-recognition/README.md

 ### Image Clean-Up
 #### Thresholding: Keypress 't'
 This function separates the object from the background.
+By setting pixels in the image black if the color-channel value is greater than a designated threshold or white if the color-channel falls below the designated threshold.

 #### Morphological Filtering: Keypress 'm'
-This function cleans up the thresholded binary image by using built-in OpenCV growing and shrinking functions.
+This function cleans up the thresholded binary image by using OpenCV's built-in ```cv::morphologyEx```, which executes growing and shrinking (or opening and closing morphological filtering).

 ### Connected Components Region Segmentation: Keypress 'c'
 This function computes connected components using OpenCV's built-in function, ```cv::connectedComponentsWithStats``` and displays the detected segmented regions by color.